Proudly hosted by: Alberta Canola & Canola Council of Canada

 Herbicide Action & Injury: get hands-on experience differentiating between symptoms of various herbicide drift and soil residual injuries.
 See how canola recovers from a range of herbicide applications and take a closer look at new chemistries and how they affect canola and other crops.

-Speakers: Neil Harker (Agriculture Canada), Bruce Mackinnon (Monsanto), Ian Epp (Canola Council of Canada)
+Speakers: Neil Harker (Agriculture Canada), Bruce Mackinnon (Richardson), Ian Epp (Canola Council of Canada)

 Stand Establishment: is there an ideal canola stand density?
 Why or why not?
 Murray and Dan will walk you through new data (with lots of live plant examples) and help you set plant density goals that best balance risk and profit.

 Speakers: Murray Hartman (Alberta Agriculture & Forestry), Dan Orchard (Canola Council of Canada)

 Crushing & End Use: Canola Storage: now that the crop is harvested, protecting your profits in the bin is critical.
 Learn how the interaction between temperature and moisture can lead to heating in the bin and what you can do to prevent spilage.